osmlab/editor-layer-index/CONTRIBUTING.md

 After you've made a modification, and submit a pull request including those json files.
 Tests will be run automatically.

 We previously required contributors to run local checks with `make check`, and run `make` to rebuild the combined files.
-This is now handled automatically for everp pull request, and should not be done anymore.
+This is now handled automatically for every pull request, and should not be done anymore.

 ### Translations